Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 is before you need to.

 A liquidity event is one of the most significant financial moments of your life.
 It deserves more than a reactive plan.
-James works with clients in Fort Mill, Charlotte, Rock Hill, Charleston and nationally.
-Schedule a conversation before the deal closes.
+Schedule a conversation with James before the deal closes.

 30 minutes.
 No pitch.
 No pressure.

-Wealth Identity The Intentional Way Our Team Perspectives Schedule a Call Get Started
+Wealth Identity The Intentional Way Our Team Perspectives Start a Conversation Get Started